By Heather Russell, Director Model Risk Management, Bank of America

 What, for you, are the benefits of attending the ‘Risk Americas Convention’ and what have attendees learnt from your session?

 The Risk Americas Convention offers a great chance to build your professional network and broaden your perspective on best practices, challenges, and trends in financial risk management.
 Even if you do not come with a specific agenda, the contacts and ideas that you take away from the conference could be of great benefit.

-In my session, I will share my stories and thoughts on Model Risk Management.
-Expect more of a conversation than a lecture.
+In my session, I shared my stories and thoughts on Model Risk Management.
+Attendees experienced more of a conversation than a lecture.

 In your opinion, how can the SR11-7 rule ensure consistent approaches?

 SR 11-7 touches on all major areas of model risk management.
 Beyond providing a view of what regulators are looking for, it also summarizes best practices in a principles-based way.
 While it is the individual bank’s policy that ensures consistency with SR 11-7, it is worth rereading SR 11-7 from time to time for a clear view of what the underlying principles are.